sturdy-robot/sturdygb/README.md

 ## Plans

-The plan is to be a fully compatible GameBoy emulator that is able to run GB and GBC games.
+The plan is to be a fully compatible GameBoy emulator that runs GB and GBC games.

 Checklist of (not yet) implemented features: